TeCSAR-UNCC/ADG-Pose/README.md

 # Environment Setup

 We have used Ubuntu 18.04.5, Python 3.6.9, and NVIDIA GPUs for developing the ADG-Pose.
+The rest of the requirments is listed in Requirements.txt.

 # Usage

 When making a new output dataset, set up the folder structure beforehand:
 ```
-- new_dataset
+- generated_dataset
 |  - images
 |  |  - train
 |  |  - val
 |  - annotations
 ```

+A sample folder with this structrue is provided under the name generated_dataset.

 1. Open the "Decode.py" File and edit the line 260.
 Look for the comment and change accordingly.
 The path to the initial dataset must be determined here.
 2. Prepare the json file of bounding boxes.